ATO Cracks Down on Property Investors: Compliance is Crucial

 Expanded Data Collection to Enhance Compliance

-The ATO is also boosting its data collection efforts by obtaining rental bond data from state and territory regulators.
+The ATO is also boosting its data collection efforts through its rental bond data-matching program, obtaining rental bond data from state and territory regulators.
 This initiative allows the ATO to:

 - Identify landlords: Pinpoint property investors who may be underreporting their rental income.